2024–25 Premier League: Developments

-The two-week winter break, in effect since the 2019–20 season, was scrapped starting this season in favour of a longer summer break for the players.
-Longer intervals between matches were added for the holiday period between Christmas and New Year's Day, with no matches held on Christmas Eve.
+The two-week winter break, in effect since the 2019–20 season, was scrapped starting this season in favour of longer intervals between matches being added for the holiday period between Christmas and New Year's Day, with no matches held on Christmas Eve.

 This season was the first to use semi-automated offside technology, as Premier League clubs unanimously agreed to its introduction.
 The technology was planned to be introduced after one of the autumn international breaks, but was delayed to further test the technology.
 It was tested in the FA Cup fifth round onwards, after which the Premier League confirmed that the technology would be used in Matchweek 32, on 12 April 2025.
 The Etihad Stadium was the first to officially use the technology, during Manchester City's match against Crystal Palace.

 Teams

 Twenty teams competed in the league – the top seventeen teams from the previous season and the three teams promoted from the Championship.
 The promoted teams were Leicester City, Ipswich Town and Southampton.
-Leicester City and Southampton returned after one-year absences, while Ipswich Town returned after a twenty-two-year absence.
+Leicester City and Southampton returned after a one-year absence, while Ipswich Town returned after a twenty-two-year absence.
 They replaced Luton Town, Burnley and Sheffield United, who were all relegated to the Championship after just one season in the top flight, the first time since the 1997–98 season that all three promoted teams were relegated after just one season.